sosiristseng/gensjulia/docs/graphics.md

 - https://github.com/romstad/Chess.jl : Julia chess programming library.
 - https://github.com/sebastianpech/JuliaKara.jl : A julia port of the learning environment [Kara](https://www.swisseduc.ch/informatik/karatojava/).
 - https://github.com/xiaodaigh/Game2048.jl : Simulation of the game 2048 in Julia.
 The base package is https://github.com/xiaodaigh/Game2048Core.jl .
-- https://kyjor.itch.io/super-mango-julia : Super Mango is a short 2D platformer crafted with the Julia programming language, which was created as an example for all of https://github.com/Kyjor/JulGame.jl.
+- https://kyjor.itch.io/super-mango-julia : Super Mango is a short 2D platformer game crafted with the Julia programming language, which was created as an example for all of https://github.com/Kyjor/JulGame.jl.

 ## Misc